Zenorare/CCNA-Network-Labs-Personal-Project/README.md

 ---

 ## 📝 Project Description
-This project focuses on designing and implementing a secure, resilient, and centrally managed network for [Project Name].
+This project focuses on designing and implementing a secure, resilient, and centrally managed network.
 Key objectives include:

 - Deploying centralized servers to manage core services efficiently.
 - Implementing a Wireless LAN Controller (WLC) for centralized wireless network management.